gnebbia/vim_notes/README.md

 * :tabmove          "or `tabm` changes the position of a tab, so with `:tabmove 0` "move the current tab at the beginning of the list on the left
 * `c-w t`           "break out current window into a new tabview
+* `:tab sp`         "splits the current window in a new tab, this is useful "everytime we are in a multi window environment and want "to full screen on a specific window, then we can exit "with `:wq`

 this is a sentence of words and parenthesis ().